Emilie Schenkl: Early life

 Emilie Schenkl was born in Vienna on 26 December 1910 in an Austrian Catholic family.
-Paternal granddaughter of a shoemaker and the daughter of a veterinarian, she started primary school late—towards the end of the Great War—on account of her father's reluctance for her to have formal schooling.
-Her father, moreover, became unhappy with her progress in secondary school and enrolled her in a nunnery for four years.
+The paternal granddaughter of a shoemaker and the daughter of a veterinarian, she started primary school late—towards the end of the Great War—on account of her father's reluctance for her to have formal schooling.
+Her father became unhappy with her progress in secondary school and enrolled her in a nunnery for four years.

 Schenkl decided against becoming a nun and went back to school, finishing when she was 20.
-The Great Depression had begun in Europe; consequently, for a few years she was unemployed.
+The Great Depression had begun in Europe.
+Consequently, she was unemployed for a few years.

-She was introduced to Bose in June 1934, or sometime thereafter, through a mutual friend, Dr. Mathur, an Indian physician living in Vienna; Bose, nearly 13 years her senior, had arrived there with a contract from a British publisher for writing a book on Indian politics.
-As Schenkl could take shorthand and her English and typing skills were good, she was hired by Bose; the book would become The Indian Struggle.
+She was introduced to Bose in June 1934, or sometime thereafter, through a mutual friend, Dr. Mathur, an Indian physician living in Vienna.
+Bose, nearly 13 years her senior, had arrived there with a contract from a British publisher for writing a book on Indian politics.
+As Schenkl could take shorthand and her English and typing skills were good, she was hired by Bose.
+The book became The Indian Struggle.
 They soon fell in love and were married on 26 December 1937 in Bad Gastein during another visit by Bose in a secret Hindu ceremony, but without a Hindu priest, witnesses, or civil record.
 Bose went back to India and reappeared in Nazi Germany, living in Berlin during the period April 1941 – February 1943.

 Berlin during the war

 Sometime after Bose had arrived in Berlin, according to historian Romain Hayes, "the (German) Foreign Office procured a luxurious residence for him along with a butler, cook, gardener, and an SS-chauffeured car.
 Emilie Schenkl moved in openly with him.
 The Germans, aware of the nature of the relationship, refrained from any involvement."
 However, most of the staff in the Special Bureau for India, which had been set up to aid Bose, did not get along with Emilie.
 In particular Adam von Trott, Alexander Werth and Freda Kretschemer, according to historian Leonard A. Gordon, "appear to have disliked her intensely.
 They believed that she and Bose were not married and that she was using her liaison with Bose to live an especially comfortable life during the hard times of war" and that differences were compounded by issues of class.

 In November 1942, Schenkl gave birth to their daughter.
-In February 1943, Bose left Schenkl and their baby daughter and boarded a German submarine to travel, via transfer to a Japanese submarine, to Japanese-occupied Southeast Asia; with Japanese support, he formed a Provisional Government of Free India and revamped an army, the Indian National Army, whose goal was to gain India's independence militarily with Japanese help.
-Bose's effort was unsuccessful, and he died in a plane crash in Taihoku (now Taipei), Japanese-held Formosa (now Taiwan), on 18 August 1945, while attempting to escape to the Japanese-held town of Dairen (now Dalian) on the Manchurian peninsula.
+In February 1943, Bose left Schenkl and their baby daughter and boarded a German submarine to travel, via transfer to a Japanese submarine, to Japanese-occupied Southeast Asia.
+With Japanese support, he formed a Provisional Government of Free India and revamped an army, the Indian National Army, whose goal was to gain India's independence militarily with Japanese help.
+Bose's effort was unsuccessful.
+He died in a plane crash in Taihoku (now Taipei), Japanese-held Formosa, now Taiwan, on 18 August 1945, while attempting to escape to the Japanese-held town of Dairen (now Dalian) on the Manchurian peninsula.